-- A. APPROVED the following alternative transit district development standards: - 1.
+- A. APPROVE the following alternative transit district development standards: - 1.
 Streets and Frontage, Blocks (page 208)-To allow for Parcel 2 to exceed the 500-foot block maximum, so Road A may intersect Belcrest Road, across from Toledo Terrace. - 2.
 Streets and Frontage, Frontage Zones (page 208)-To allow a reduction to a 5-foot-wide sidewalk with a 6-foot-wide tree and furnishing zone on the Adelphi Road frontage. - 3.
 Streets and Frontage, Frontage Zones (page 208)-To allow three buildings on Parcel 2 and one building on Parcel 3 to front and open onto a driveway. - 4.
-Streets and Frontage, Build-To Lines and Zones (page 209)-To allow for the building on Parcel 1 and Buildings D and L to deviate from the build-to line along Toledo Road, Belcrest Road, Road B, and Road A, as shown on the plan. - 5.
-Streets and Frontage, Build-To Lines and Zones, Building Entrances (page 210)- To allow the service entrance to be placed along Road B.
+Streets and Frontage, Build-To Lines and Zones (page 209)-To allow for the building on Parcel 1 and Buildings D and L to deviate from the build-to line along Toledo Road, Belcrest Road, Road B, and Road A, as shown on the plan.

-- 6. Site Elements/Walls, Fences, and Gates (page 248)-To allow a 3-foot-tall fence along the Belcrest Road frontage, and an entry feature with a brick wall in the southwest corner of Parcel 2. - 7.
+- 5. Streets and Frontage, Build-To Lines and Zones, Building Entrances (page 210)-To allow the service entrance to be placed along Road B. - 6.
+Site Elements/Walls, Fences, and Gates (page 248)-To allow a 3-foot-tall fence along the Belcrest Road frontage, and an entry feature with a brick wall in the southwest corner of Parcel 2. - 7.
 Parking and Loading, Loading (page 263)-To allow loading spaces to not be located in the rear of the building, but placed on the Road B frontage. - 8.
 Downtown Core Standards (pages 265-269)-To allow only 67 percent of the frontage along Belcrest Road and Road A on Parcel 2 to contain buildings. - 9.
-Neighborhood Edge Standards (pages 270-272)-To allow the buildings on Parcel 3 not to meet the 80 percent frontage requirement along Adelphi Road. - 10.
-Streets and Frontage, Frontage Zones (page 208)-To allow the placement of transformers within the frontage zone on Road B. - B. APPROVED Detailed Site Plan DSP-19050-01 and Type 2 Tree Conservation Plan TCP2-042-2019-02 for Dewey Property, subject to the following conditions: - 1.
+Neighborhood Edge Standards (pages 270-272)-To allow the buildings on Parcel 3 not to meet the 80 percent frontage requirement along Adelphi Road. - B. DISAPPROVE the following alternative transit district development standard: - 1.
+Streets and Frontage, Frontage Zones (page 208)-To allow the placement of transformers within the frontage zone on Road B. - C. APPROVE Detailed Site Plan DSP-19050-01 and Type 2 Tree Conservation Plan TCP2-042-2019-02 for Dewey Property, subject to the following conditions: - 1.
 Prior to certification, the detailed site plan (DSP) shall be revised, or additional information shall be provided, as follows: - a.
 Provide building templates showing the dimensions of each multifamily building, including dimensions of internal parking spaces with a minimum size of 9.5 by 19 feet. - b.
 Show a turnaround at the eastern end of the access drive serving Buildings K and M on Parcel 2. - c.
-Provide an exhibit displaying "Future Trail" signage at all trailhead locations, and at appropriate intervals along the entirety of the trail alignment adjacent to Parcel 2 and Parcel 3, indicating the public use trail.
+Provide an exhibit displaying "Future Trail" signage at all trailhead locations, and at intervals of every 200 feet along the entirety of the trail alignment, indicating the public use trail.
 Details of the sign, including the language for the sign, the height of its posting at each location, the materials, and the color of the sign shall be provided. - d.
-Reduce the width of the connector trail from Parcel 3 to the shared-use trail on Parcel 4 from 10 feet wide to 8 feet. - e.
-Extend the shared-use trail at a width of 8 feet, depending on constructability, to connect through the Prince George's Plaza Community Center parking lot to Toledo Road, subject to and unless modified by the Prince George's County Department of Parks and Recreation (DPR), with written correspondence.
+Provide an 8-foot-wide sidewalk along the subject site's frontage of Belcrest Road. - e.
+Extend the 10-foot-wide shared-use trail to connect to the Prince George's Plaza Community Center parking lot to the east, unless modified by the Prince George's County Department of Parks and Recreation (DPR), with written correspondence.
+The applicant shall submit construction drawings of the trail extension on Maryland-National Capital Park and Planning Commission property to DPR for review and approval.